maureennc/big-omics-pipelines/README.md

 Some of the datasets associated with the code and figures in this repository are part of ongoing research by graduate student trainees and have yet to be published.
 As these projects are completed and the datasets are deposited into public repositories, this section will be updated with the relevant links.

 See **[instructions](https://www.ncbi.nlm.nih.gov/geo/info/seq.html#deposit) and [YouTube video](https://www.youtube.com/watch?v=RqkRPcF38Lw)** on how to deposit 'omics data to GEO.

+---

+# Experimental Design

+When planning your experiments, it’s critical to plan and design them in a way that directly supports the analyses you want to perform.
+This means thinking ahead about how your data will be processed and analyzed, and ensuring that the experimental structure allows for those goals to be met effectively.

+See this [explanation](/experimental-design/README.md) for technology/platform-specific considerations, best-practices for designing your experiment, and important wet-lab considerations upstream of data collection.